 - Applicant’s contact information and basic facts about their school

-- A Statement of Need that defines the problem to be addressed in the applicant’s community (200 word maximum)
+- A Statement of Need that defines the problem to be addressed in the applicant’s community, and provides specific data and evidence to illustrate that need (200 word maximum)

-- A detailed Project Description of the applicant’s program, outlines specific methods and strategies, and relates to the needs described in the application (350 word maximum)
+- A detailed Project Description of the proposed program that outlines specific methods and strategies related to the situation described in Statement of Need (350 word maximum)

-- Details on the proposed Budget, broken out by expense category.
-(Use of our template is required)
+- Details on the proposed Program Budget, broken out by expense category (our template required)

-- Proposed plan to Evaluate the success of the applicant’s program, and the metrics they will track and report back to the grants committee (200 words maximum)
+- Proposed plan to Evaluate the impact of the applicant’s program outlining specific metrics with baseline values that will be tracked and report backed to the grants committee (200 word maximum)

-- Description of the Sustainability of the applicant’s project, and how it will continue if successful (200 word maximum)
+- Description of the Sustainability of the applicant’s project, including other funding sources secured or sought, and how it will continue if successful (200 word maximum)

 Returning EEF Grant Recipients seeking funding for a new program must be in good standing with the fund after meeting the reporting obligations of the previous award, and will fill out a new application.
 Grant recipients seeking additional funding for a previously funded program should have fully implemented the program and have initial results to share.
 An alternate application will be required that asks the following additional information: